18F/handbook/pages/updating-the-handbook/updating-the-handbook.md

 Before you make your contribution, there are a few things to remember:

-- This handbook website and repository are public
+- This Handbook website and repository are public.
+Use links to internal Google Docs, Sheets, etc. for anything that shouldn't be publicly visible.
 - We're careful about publishing
   [information collected during research](https://handbook.tts.gsa.gov/research-guidelines/);
   [learn more](https://docs.google.com/document/d/1Xp4LxbW6cx61rXrsnnfIPCz6cglovHzZeEjCcnpIeaM/edit)
-  and ask {% slack_channel "g-research" "the research guild" %} for guidance first
+  and ask {% slack_channel "g-research" "the research guild" %} for guidance first.
-- Try to avoid "click here" links.
-If necessary, be sure to follow the [A11Y Project Anchor Link Patterns](https://a11yproject.com/patterns/#anchors-links).
+- Avoid "click here" links.
+Follow the
-- TTS-wide information should be public by default and link to Google Docs for anything that shouldn't be publicly visible.
+  [A11Y Project Anchor Link Patterns](https://a11yproject.com/patterns/#anchors-links).
 - We follow the structure outlined in the
   [18F Content Guide](https://content-guide.18f.gov/our-approach/structure-the-content/)

 There is also some information that should **not** be included in the Handbook:

-- TTS staff should not include information that shouldn't be public.
-We already get training on this, but here are a few reminders about things we shouldn't include here:
+- We receive training on this, but here are a few reminders about things we shouldn't include in the Handbook:

   - [Sensitive information](https://handbook.tts.gsa.gov/sensitive-information/)
   - Comments that can be easily interpreted as